Blogs/AI

 Written by Sharmila Ananthasayanam

-How to Set Up Qwen Code and Use It for Free?
-Hero
+Qwen Code CLI: How to Set Up Qwen3-Coder for Free Hero

-By the end, you’ll know exactly how to turn your terminal into an AI-powered coding partner.
-Ready to supercharge your workflow without spending a dime?
-Go ahead and read more to discover how Qwen Code can transform your development process.
+By the end, you’ll know exactly how I turned my terminal into an AI-powered coding partner, without spending a dime.

 What Is Qwen Code?

-• Analyze large codebases (up to 256K tokens)
+• Analyzing large codebases (up to 256K tokens) without manually opening dozens of files

-• Debug and audit code for security issues
+• Debugging and auditing code for potential security issues during reviews

 Key Advantage: Unlike paid alternatives, Qwen Code offers enterprise-level capabilities completely free through multiple providers.